2014 Offaly County Council election

-An election to Offaly County Council took place on 23 May 2014 as part of that year's Irish local elections.
-19 councillors were elected from three electoral divisions by PR-STV voting for a five-year term of office, a reduction of 2 seats from the previous election in 2009.
-In addition Birr Town Council, Edenderry Town Council and Tullamore Town Council were all abolished.
+An election to all 19 seats on Offaly County Council took place on 23 May 2014 as part of the 2014 Irish local elections, a decrease from 21 seats at the 2009 election.
+County Offaly was divided into three local electoral areas (LEAs) to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).
+In addition, the town councils of Birr, Edenderry and Tullamore were all abolished.

-Fianna Fáil remained the largest party after the elections winning 8 Council seats.
+Fianna Fáil remained the largest party after the elections winning 8 seats.
 Sinn Féin won 3 seats and in terms of vote share also became the second largest party.
-Fine Gael, by contrast, had a poor set of results and lost half of their Council seats.
-Independents make up the remainder of the membership of the Council.
+Fine Gael, by contrast, had a poor set of results and lost half of their seats.